rohinimandave/Selenium-Projects/README.md

-This is my test repository
+This is my sample repository for Selenium project.
+Constructive comments are always Welcome.
+Thank you for visiting.